 Hi, I'm Ashleigh Fechney; a "people focussed" employment advocate who is based in Wellington, but who provides services for employees and employers New Zealand wide.

 What sets me apart from other advocates is that I am legally qualified.
-I have achieved Masters of Law with Honors, and have been admitted to the bar of barristers and solicitors.
-However, I have chosen not to pursue a career as a lawyer, but rather as an employment law advocate.
+I have achieved Master of Law with Honors, and have been admitted to the bar of barristers and solicitors.
+I am also a member of the Employment Law Institute of New Zealand, and am an approved legal aid provider.

 For employees, I provide “No Win, No Fee” employment law services.
 This means that, unlike traditional law firms, you are not required to pay any upfront costs to pursue your personal grievance.
 In fact, in most cases, you will only be required to pay me if I win you a settlement as a result of your claims.